AlbinHall/blue-white-blog/README.md

 - The Discussion pages were not made in a wireframe but were copied in style from the rest of the site.
 - The route I've taken with the design part is less is more, the whole blog is designed to be minimalistic and clean
 - The use of bootstraps card is an important implementation of the blog because it displays the content in a clean and simple manner
+- The colors used is taken from [IFK Göteborg official website](https://ifkgoteborg.se/)
 ## Credits

 ### Content